bjoernalbers/diceware-wordlist-german/README.md

 This repository provides a list of 7,776 german words in these formats:

-- `wordlist-german.txt`: original german wordlist with correct capitalization
+- [wordlist-german.txt](wordlist-german.txt): original german wordlist with correct capitalization
-- `wordlist-german-lowercase.txt`: lowercase version of the wordlist above
+- [wordlist-german-lowercase.txt](wordlist-german-lowercase.txt): lowercase version of the wordlist above
-- `wordlist-german-diceware.txt`: the actual german diceware wordlist made from the lowercase wordlist
+- [wordlist-german-diceware.txt](wordlist-german-diceware.txt): the actual german diceware wordlist made from the lowercase wordlist

 Each word has been manually checked to be familiar and office-friendly